Royals vs. Astros MLB Betting Odds, Trends & Prediction

-The Kansas City Royals remain in Houston to face the Astros at 8:10 PM ET on Friday night.
-It’s Game 2 of a four-game set.
+The Kansas City Royals remain in Houston to face the Astros at 2:10 PM ET on Sunday afternoon.
+It’s the final game of a four-game set.
 Keep reading for our Royals vs. Astros betting prediction.

 Can the Royals win the game outright as money-line road underdogs?